Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 Lower Nuʻuanu (Judd)-Makuku Ridge Junction

-When the Judd Trail passes this very obvious, steep trail on the left-hand side, go straight to continue on the Judd Loop toward the Nuʻuanu junction.
+When the Judd Trail passes this obvious trail on the left-hand side, go straight to continue on the Judd Loop toward the Nuʻuanu Trail junction, as this is the split for the very steep Makuku Ridge Trail, which will intersect the Nuʻuanu Trail higher on Tantalus.

 Nuʻuanu-Judd Junction

-This is where all of the uphill begins for about 850 ft.
-(259 m) of elevation gain to the Pauoa Flats Trail on Tantalus.
+That said, this is where the vast majority of the uphill begins, gaining about 825 ft.
+(251 m) from this point to the Pauoa Flats Trail on Tantalus.

 Read My Separate Post: Judd Trail